florez-carlos/dotfiles/README.md

 :warning: After installing the fonts you might have to manually set them on the terminal preferences/settings

 ### Add SSH key

-Add the SSH key to the SSH agent in order to connect to the remote machine.
+If using Ubuntu as the SSH client, follow [these instructions](#adding-an-ssh-key) to add the SSH key to the SSH agent in order to connect to the remote machine.

 :information_source: If using Ubuntu you can also install keychain to automatically start the SSH agent and add the key on login.